Installation CentOS and RedHat

 AS_CLI/Applications/ExecutionAndProvisioning/PS/Logging/InputChannels/AuditLog> set verbose true

-option is not required by Alpaca.
+- The getRequest option is not required by Alpaca.

 - Next ensure AuditLogs are being output to a file.